 We want to encourage activists, members and supporters to work together with others in their local communities to create a more welcoming environment for refugees and people seeking asylum.

 P.S.
-Did you know that we also released a report looking at the successes and potential of New Zealand's pilot programme for Community Sponsorship of Refugees?
+Did you know that we also released a full report looking at the successes and potential of New Zealand's pilot programme for Community Sponsorship of Refugees?
 You can read it here.